sgrosskinsky/NB4012_2020/README.md

 - click on notebooks to view them
 - to edit and run notebooks on your machine clicking on green code download button to download a zip file
 - you need to install Jupyter notebook and Python 3 to edit and run notebooks.
-A relatively simple way is to do this with Anaconda, see here for a desciption.
+A relatively simple way is to do this with Anaconda, see here for a desciption: https://test-jupyter.readthedocs.io/en/latest/install.html

 Content of Notebooks: